 One thing is crystal clear from all this.
 The Quran's take on human authority and freedom is radically different than how the traditional Muslim sects understand it.
-Therefore the biggest difference between a Quranic state and an "Islamic" state will come in the form of the state's authority over the masses.
-It is this that separates the Quran from the Sunnah/Hadith.
+Therefore the biggest difference between a state governed by the Quran and an "Islamic" state, is the state's authority over the masses.